 Once you purchase a pass, you will be able to select from a number of delivery options.
 The easiest way to obtain your pass is the mobile pass.
 It will be emailed to you right away.
 In order to use it, simply present the pass at your selected attraction.
 The QR-Code will be scanned and you will obtain your ticket!
 You also have the option to pick up your New York City Pass in New York or have it mailed to you for an additional fee.

-Types of Attraction Passes
+The different types of Attraction Passes

 There are basically two different types of New York City Passes; those that are day-based and those that are attraction-based.

-Day-based Sightseeing Passes
+All NYC Sightseeing Passes listed

 1. Sightseeing Pass NYC

 The New York Sightseeing Pass gives you access to over 100 attractions for the number of days you have purchased the pass for.
 You can choose between 1, 2, 3, 4, 5, 6, 7 and 10 days and save up to 70% compared to regular ticket prices.
 On top of that, our promo code LNYOFFER can save you up to 30% additionally.

 Yes!
 The Sightseeing Pass is the best choice if you want to see a lot of New York.
 The pass includes all top attractions in New York and still comes with a $40 credit that allows you to visit an additional attraction that is not normally included in the pass.
 You can also use it to save on helicopter rides.
 Another great feature of the Sightseeing Pass is that you can use the hop-on-hop-off buses during the entire duration of the pass!